-2. A personal statement focused upon (1) how the applicant would like to contribute to, and benefit from, a liberal arts based dance education, or (2) how they imagine dance playing a part in their liberal arts education.
+2. A personal statement focused upon (1) how the applicant would like to contribute to, and benefit from, a liberal arts-based dance education, or (2) how they imagine dance playing a part in their liberal arts education.

 1. Two videos per applicant–20 minutes in running time or less for each film.
-If an applicant has made something longer, please submit an expert from it.
+If an applicant has made something longer, please submit an excerpt from it.
 If it is not clear, please make it known how the applicant has contributed to the film.

 1. A personal statement of what the applicant is trying to accomplish in their films and what aspects they thought were successful/what aspects they would change.